 What to do?

 Well, what should you do if you want to form a fruitful music education, a youth band, or a combination of the two?
 My assumption about the complexity of success factors should of course not stop you from trying to form your own concept, but it is probably wise to first reflect for a while on the issue of success factors.
 After doing that, your own belief has to decide your choice of action, and your own belief is probably also a positive force in itself.
 Maybe a well-considered selection of features from the ones that are accessible to you, supported by your own conviction and commitment, can be fruitful.

 But you cannot avoid studying the Sant Andreu Jazz Band.
 Their example is remarkable and a great source of inspiration.
 Their formula is bound to incorporate a number of interesting success factors.

+What’s your favourite music video by Sant Andreu Jazz Band?
 I know that Sant Andreu Jazz Band has a lot of fans around the world, and some of the fans also read my posts.
 This is my fifth post on Sant Andreu Jazz Band and connecting constellations.
 I usually end my posts with links to music videos on YouTube, but this time I thought you might want to contribute.
 Please send me a YouTube link to your favourite music video by Sant Andreu Jazz Band, or other connected constellation, and I will put at least some of the ones I get in the end of this post.

 Send the link by e-mail to firstname.lastname@example.org .